debbiemarkslab/SeqDesign/README.md

 We recommend using SeqDesign with a GPU that supports CUDA, especially for training.
 If a GPU is available, install the [TensorFlow GPU dependencies](https://www.tensorflow.org/install/gpu), then install the SeqDesign dependencies with:
 > pip install -r requirements_gpu.txt

-Otherwise use:
+An example script for tensorflow-gpu installation is available at [linux_setup.sh](linux_setup.sh).
+As tested, installation from scratch on Ubuntu 18.04

+If no GPU is available, use:
 > pip install -r requirements.txt

 Then install SeqDesign:
-> python setup.py
+> python setup.py install

 ### Used packages and the versions tested:
 - tensorflow - 1.12